daniel-munro/ratgtex-pipeline/README.md

 Create or edit config.yaml in this directory.
 Unlike the Snakemake config file, which specifies how jobs are run, this one contains parameters for the tissue/dataset such as read length and directory where FASTQ files can be found.

-If everything is set up correctly, you can do a dry run:
+If everything is set up correctly, you can do a dry run, e.g.:

 `snakemake --profile slurm -j8 Eye/Eye.aFC.txt -n`